Andy is the founder of a new and innovative service which provides daytime activities for people living with dementia.

 Helen has worked as an Occupational Therapist for 17 years primarily working with older adults with mental health problems and continues to work for the NHS as part of a community rehab team.
 Helen has experience of working with people with dementia in both inpatient and community settings and is acutely aware of how important cognitive stimulation and social contact are in maintaining skills and well-being.
 Having seen a decline in the community groups available for older people in Oxfordshire Helen was delighted to find Dementia Active and to have the opportunity to join the team.
 She loves helping to run groups and facilitate social contact for people with dementia as this brings much needed stimulation and meaningful engagement.
 Helen says, " Dementia Active plays such as important role for the people that attend and their families, it is a pleasure to be part of."

-Now volunteering for Dementia Transport CIC, Barry has been involved in the care of people with dementia for a few years and now organises the transportation of our members who are unable to get to the groups by themselves.
+Barry has been involved in the care of people with dementia for a few years and now organises the transportation of our members who are unable to get to the groups by themselves.

 Barry also prepares fresh food for all the groups after obtaining his 'level 2 food and hygiene and safety for catering'.
 He enjoys cooking from scratch, and delivering a tasty, restaurant standard, three course meal.